StarTrader.io: A blockchain game.

-When you use a blockchain to host the services of an online game transactions become actions and for this reason, the scope of a game that a blockchain could host becomes subject to the action processing times of the underlying blockchain and its decentralised network.
+When one uses a blockchain to host the services of an online game; transactions become actions and for this reason, the scope of a game that a blockchain could host becomes subject to the action processing times of the underlying blockchain and its decentralised network.

 I’ve been pondering on the concept of games since a young age, scrawling crude designs on paper with crayon as young as I can remember, often sending those pieces of A4 paper to game publisher postal addresses that I could find on the back of the video games boxes which my parents supplied for Christmas or birthdays .. of course to the reception of polite templated responses from administration staff.
 Often I am unsure if my ideas or designs have come far since those crude crayon scrawlings.

 With the advent of blockchain becoming a mainstream interest, many people have jumped on somewhat of a bandwagon to decentralise everything one could imagine using a blockchain for.
 In many instances, a blockchain proves to be non-viable due to its overheads which only pay to some benefit where decentralisation is paramount.

 When it comes to creating a video game that uses a blockchain, real-time action games are not an option, a regular blockchain used for a payments system processes transactions at around ~4 per second, and the confirmation time of each transaction can be ten minutes in an ideal world to an hour or more in a realistic world.
 This means that any game that is solely hosted on a blockchain must be turn-based, this gives us genres such as that of many board games that primarily revolve around a turn-based strategy.

 With this in mind, I set out in an attempt to create a simple and yet somewhat compelling game concept to apply in such decentralised blockchain technology.
 Simple as not to over encumber myself, and also so that new players can grasp the concept with some haste.
 Although no doubt, what starts simple often grows into some complexity over time.